AlexP20000/fablab.projet.PanneauLeds/guide.md

 - Use Raspbian Lite.
 - Connect the Raspberry Pi to a monitor.

-# Wifi
+# WiFi
-## Connect to an already existing access point
+## Option 1: Connect to an already existing access point
 On a Raspberry Pi you can simply use the `raspi-config` command.
 If you don't have that, the configuration is still pretty simple:

 Let's add a WiFi network for our device to connect to.
 Edit `/etc/network/interfaces` as root and add the following.
 Double quotes in the password are important.